This fun flower garden for kids is a simple upcycled planter the kids can make from juice or milk cartons.

 Take your carton and turn it on its side so that the cap is facing sideways.

-Begin to cut your carton by simply poking a small hole in the corner.
+Begin to cut your carton by poking a small hole in one corner.

 Then put your scissors through the hole and begin cutting along the edge of the carton.

 If your kids are experienced with cutting, they could definitely do the cutting (with guidance).
-But if your kids are younger like mine, you’ll want to do the cutting while they help to hold the carton.
+If your kids are younger like mine, you’ll want to do the cutting while they help to hold the carton.

-You can choose to draw your cutting lines beforehand, but it isn’t necessary.
+You can also choose to draw your cutting lines beforehand, but it isn’t necessary.

 I recommend leaving a little edge to frame your soil.

-If your kids want to decorate their carton, you’ll want to have them do that before putting in the soil and flower seeds/flowers.
+If your kids want to decorate their carton to make a pretty upcycled planter, you’ll want to have them do that before putting in the soil and flower seeds/flowers.

 Here are some ideas for decorating your flower carton: